What If We Helped Each Other To Be Free?

 Art from the migrant south at the 59 Rivoli Gallery in Paris

-What If We Helped Each Other To Be Free? was an evocative showcase of 60+ artworks celebrating the transformative journeys of first and second-generation migrant artists from 12 decolonised countries.
 Hosted on January 8-18 2025 at the iconic 59 Rivoli Gallery in Paris, the exhibition, which called more than 2,000 visitors across 12 days, was a testament of creative resilience, interconnectedness and cultural contributions coming from Latin America, Africa and the Caribbean into the heart of Europe.

-Across two floors, the exhibition narrated the outer and inner expressions of the migrant journey - from cultural cross-polination and the politics of collective liberation to the deeply emotional and spiritual journeys of creative transformation.
+With over 60 artworks across painting, ceramics, photography, textile, fashion, film and digital mediums, the exhibition narrated the outer and inner expressions of the migrant journey - from cultural cross-polination and the politics of collective liberation to the deeply emotional and spiritual journeys of creative transformation.

 FEATURED ARTWORKS